Article ContentTitleTable of Contents

 Use quality materials for your presentation – it reflects your professionalism.

-Follow up after the interview, referencing specific points from your plan that were discussed.
+Follow up after the interview, referencing specific points from your plan that were discussed, using the briefcase technique to reinforce your tailored solutions.

 While the Briefcase Technique is a powerful tool for interviews and negotiations, there are several other frameworks that can complement its use: